PiJoules/bug-free-palm-tree/README.md

 ## Save file format
 The save file for a questionnaire will just be json.
-The questionnaire will be a list of dictionaries with the keys "questionText", "answerType", and "expectedAnswer".
-Both the questionText and answerType are strings and the expectedAnswer varies depending on the answerType.
+The questionnaire will be a list of dictionaries with the keys "questionText", "answerType", and "expectedAnswers".
+Both the questionText and answerType are strings and the expectedAnswers are lists of varying types depending on the answerType.

+A question with only one answer is represented by an expectedAnswers list of length 1.

+The expectedAnswers key is required in a Test, but not required in a Survey.
+Both the questionText and answerType are required in both a Survey and Test.

 ### Possible answerTypes
-If an incorrect expectedAnswer format is provided for a given answerType, an Exception is thrown.
+If an incorrect expectedAnswers format is provided for a given answerType, an Exception is thrown.

 #### TrueFalse